bitcoinhodler/glacier/docs/_docs/before-you-start/structure.md

 The overall Glacier protocol consists of several distinct subprotocols:

-* Setup: Prepares hardware,
-and downloads and verifies needed software & documentation.
+* **Setup**: Prepares hardware, and downloads and verifies needed software & documentation.
-* Deposit:
-For securely storing bitcoins.
+* **Deposit**: For securely storing bitcoins.
-* Withdrawal: For transferring some or all of your stored funds to another bitcoin address.
+* **Withdrawal**: For transferring some or all of your stored funds to another bitcoin address.
-* Viewing: For
-viewing the balance of your funds in secure storage.
+* **Viewing**: For viewing the balance of your funds in secure storage.
-* Maintenance: For
-ensuring funds in cold storage remain accessible and secure.
-Sensitive Data
+* **Maintenance**: For ensuring funds in cold storage remain accessible and secure.

+## Sensitive Data

-Critically-sensitive data (e.g. private keys) will be highlighted in red, like this: critically-sensitive-data-here .
+Critically-sensitive data (e.g. private keys) will be highlighted in red, like this: <span class="danger">critically-sensitive-data-here</span>.

-Critically sensitive
-data can be used by thieves to to steal your bitcoins.
+Critically sensitive data can be used by thieves to to steal your bitcoins.
 If you follow the protocol precisely, your critically sensitive data will remain secure.

 Do
 not do anything with critically sensitive data that the protocol does not